-Three people killed in shooting near Jerusalem
+One person killed in checkpoint shooting near Jerusalem, Israeli police say

 France sanctions 28 Israeli settlers over West Bank violence

-Israeli police said the attackers took advantage of slow morning traffic on the central highway east of Jerusalem near the Maale Adumim settlement in the occupied West Bank and opened fire with automatic weapons at cars waiting near a checkpoint.
+Israeli police said the attackers took advantage of slow-moving morning traffic on the central highway east of Jerusalem near the Maale Adumim settlement in the occupied West Bank and opened fire with automatic weapons at cars waiting near a checkpoint.

-A spokesperson said the gunmen were Palestinians but gave no further details.

-Israeli police said two gunmen were killed, and a third was arrested.
+A police spokesperson said the gunmen were Palestinians but gave no further details.
+Police also said two gunmen were killed and a third was arrested.

-Al Jazeera’s Zena al-Tahhan, reporting from Ramallah, said Israeli forces have stormed the village of Beit Ta’amr in east Bethlehem and are raiding the homes of the suspects.

 In response to the attack, far-right Israeli Minister of National Security Itamar Ben-Gvir said freedom of movement for Palestinians should be restricted.

-“Our right to life overrides the Palestinians’ freedom of movement,” the official said, according to Israeli media reports.
+“Our right to life overrides the Palestinians’ freedom of movement,” he said, according to Israeli media reports.

 “I will fight for barriers around the villages that will limit the freedom of movement of the residents of the Palestinian Authority.”

-But Hamas said Thursday’s attack was a “natural response to the [Israeli] occupation’s massacres and crimes in the Gaza Strip and the West Bank”.
+Palestinian armed group Hamas, which governs Gaza, said the attack was a “natural response to the [Israeli] occupation’s massacres and crimes in the Gaza Strip and the West Bank”.

+Israeli Finance Minister Bezalel Smotrich demanded the approval of a plan to build thousands of new illegal Israeli settlements in Maale Adumim and nearby areas in response to the shooting.

+“The serious attack on Maale Adumim must have a decisive security response but also an answer from the settlements,” he wrote on X.

+“Our enemies know that any harm to us will lead to more construction and more development and more of our control across the entire country.”

-Tensions in the occupied West Bank have been exacerbated since Israel’s war on Gaza began on October 7 following a Hamas attack that killed 1,139 people, according to Israeli figures.
+Tensions in the occupied West Bank have been exacerbated since Israel’s war on Gaza began on October 7 following Hamas attacks that killed 1,139 people, according to Israeli figures.

-Israel’s retaliation on Gaza for the attack has killed more than 29,000 Palestinians and wounded close to 70,000 people, according to Palestinian health authorities, and has reduced much of the enclave to rubble.
+Israeli air strikes and a ground offensive in Gaza since the attacks have killed more than 29,000 Palestinians and wounded close to 70,000 people, according to Palestinian health authorities, and has reduced much of the enclave to rubble.

 Reporting from occupied East Jerusalem, Al Jazeera’s Willem Marx said the attack is an “indication of the frustration that many people inside the occupied West Bank and those facing challenges around access to the Al-Aqsa Mosque are feeling at this very, very fraught time”.

-“This is something that reflects a period in history, decades ago, when these kinds of attacks were incredibly frequent in and around Jerusalem,” Marx said, adding that there have been “several similar incidents” recently in the West Bank and around illegal settlements.
+“This is something that reflects a period in history decades ago when these kinds of attacks were incredibly frequent in and around Jerusalem,” Marx said, adding that there have been “several similar incidents” recently in the West Bank and around illegal settlements.

 The shooting “so close to Jerusalem at a busy time in the morning next to a major checkpoint where there’d be a huge security presence is an indication of that frustration”, Marx reported.